 Orange Shirt Day

-On September 30 (observed at the U of A on Friday, September 28, 2018), we encourage everyone to wear an orange shirt to honour and remember the experiences and loss of the thousands of children who were stolen from their families and placed in Indian Residential Schools (IRS).
+On September 30, we encourage everyone to wear an orange shirt to honour and remember the experiences and loss of the thousands of children who were stolen from their families and placed in Indian Residential Schools (IRS).

 One of the greatest impacts of IRS was cultural genocide; this is why we decided to turn this painful history into a positive one, to reclaim this time of year, and get back to our cultural and traditional roots in post-secondary.
 Just because our students leave their homefires to continue their academic journey does not mean they leave behind their traditions.
 We need to uphold them and provide them space to connect and reconnect with traditions and culture.